BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Is your penetration test continuously developed?
-- Penetration tests are evaluated regularly. (no, yearly, half a year, every month)
+  - Penetration tests are evaluated regularly.
-- Penetration testers have the goal to find new vulnerabilities. (no, some, half, yes)
+  - Penetration testers have the goal to find new vulnerabilities.
-- New externally found vulnerabilities are added to the penetration tests. (no, some, half, yes)
+  - New externally found vulnerabilities are added to the penetration tests.
 * Do you assure that penetration tests are executed for every released hardware/software combination?
-- Penetration tests are executed for every project. (no, for some projects, for half the projects, yes)
+  - Penetration tests are executed for every project.
-- Every possible HW/SW combination is documented. (no, for some projects, for half the projects, yes)
+  - Every possible HW/SW combination is documented.
-- Every new rollout generates new penetration tests. (no, for some rollouts, for half the rollouts, yes)
+  - Every new rollout generates new penetration tests.
   - Temporarily security establishing workarounds do not impede safety or functionality of the product, which must be ensured by tests.
 * Does your company collect and archive all results of these penetration tests?
-- Penetration tests are well documented. (yes, some, half, yes)
+  - Penetration tests are well documented.
-- Found issues are reported and documented. (yes, some, half, yes)
+  - Found issues are reported and documented.
   - The software and hardware combinations that are vulnerable to a specific attack are documented immediately.
-- Software and hardware is prioritized depending on if it's in the field or not.
+  - Software and hardware are prioritized depending on if it's in the field or not.

 ##### RESULTS